 10 years of real estate experience

-Buyers are guided step by step from pre-approval to closing
+Guides clients step by step from first conversation to closing

 Brings Phoenix and Scottsdale market experience into Minnesota deals